Agents

 - Archived — worktrees you've archived

-A worktree moves up to a more recent bucket whenever its agent runs or you work in its terminal.
-Pin an agent (right-click → Pin) to keep it at the top regardless of recency, and Archive finished work to tuck it into the Archived section without deleting it.
+In either mode, pin an agent (right-click → Pin) to keep it at the top, and Archive finished work to tuck it into the Archived section without deleting it.

 For maximum isolation, run agents inside Docker containers.
 Each container has: